EMERGING MARKETS-Mexican peso dips on c.bank shake-up, Chile lags for the week

 "We have had precedents where finance ministers or those type of people come in and it brings the central bank and the (government) administration closer together, which brings the question of central bank independence, but we will have to wait and see", said Viktor Szabo, a portfolio manager at ABRDN.

-Chile's peso CLP= rose 0.4% on Friday but was set for a weekly loss of about 2.7%, its worst in nearly two months, after the country's ruling party failed to secure a majority in the body that will draft the new constitution, with independent candidates getting more votes.
+Chile's peso CLP= rose 0.4% but was set for a weekly loss of 2.5%, its worst in nearly two months, after the country's ruling party failed to secure a majority in the body that will draft the new constitution, with independent candidates getting more votes.

+"We continue to think the (Chilean) peso will hold up better than most EM currencies this year – while political uncertainty is a key risk to that view, the peso already appears to discount a substantial risk premium," Jonas Goltermann, senior markets economist at Capital Economics wrote in a client note.

 A drop in copper prices also hurt the currency of the world's largest producer of the red metal, while no. 2 producer Peru's sol PEN= was set to lose about 1.7% this week.
 MET/L